-Theme 2: Seek opportunities for the private realm to contribute positively to biodiversity
+7.2 Theme 2: Seek opportunities for the private realm to contribute positively to biodiversity

-Land use change and urban development has the potential to impact biodiversity values in Moreland through loss of vegetation, changes to water regimes and domestic animal management to name just a few.
+Land use change and urban development has the potential to impact biodiversity values in Merri-bek through loss of vegetation, changes to water regimes and domestic animal management to name just a few.
 Council is responsible for ensuring development outcomes enhance natural values particularly adjacent to waterways and designated habitat corridors.

-To implement planning and governance mechanisms that protect natural values on private land through incentives and other support programs that encourage the uptake of indigenous and wildlife gardening.
+To implement planning and governance mechanisms that protect and enhance natural values on private land through incentives and other support programs that encourage the uptake of indigenous and wildlife gardening.

-Action # Implementation action Timeframe Budget Once off/ Ongoing Approved Proposed 2.1 Establish a 'Gardens for Wildlife' program in Moreland.
-Year 1 5,000 Ongoing X Future business case 2.2 Continue to provide resources that support the uptake of indigenous gardening in Moreland such as the Sustainable Gardening in Moreland booklet and free bush mulch depots. ongoing 0 Ongoing X Existing 2.3 Review and reprint the Sustainable Gardening in Moreland booklet (or similar) resource with reference to local fauna (including insect pollinators) and habitat gardening Year 4 20,000 Once off X Future business case 2.4 Reinvigorate the 'Adopt a tree' (verge program) to support the uptake of nature strip conversions, particularly along designated habitat corridors Year 1 ongoing 10,000 Ongoing X Future business case
+Action # Implementation action Timeframe Budget Once off/ Ongoing Approved Proposed 2.1 Support the further establishment of a 'Gardens for Wildlife' program in Merri-bek in partnership with existing community programs.
+2021-2022 5,000 Ongoing Х Future business case and grants 2.2 Continue to provide resources that support the uptake of indigenous gardening in Merri-bek such as the Sustainable Gardening in Merri-bek and Gardening with Indigenous Plants booklets and free bush mulch depots.
+Ongoing BAU Ongoing Х Existing 2.3 Review and reprint the Sustainable Gardening in Merri-bek booklet (or similar) resource with reference to local fauna (including insect pollinators) and habitat gardening 2023-2024 20,000 Once off Х Future business case 2.4 Reinvigorate the 'Adopt a tree' (verge program) to support the uptake of nature strip conversions, particularly along designated habitat corridors 2021-2022 10,000 Ongoing Х Future business case

 2.5 Undertake a review of planning control mechanisms for waterways in the municipality to strengthen the protection of significant vegetation and amenity values of these corridors, including interfaces with urban development.
-Year 1 & 2 \$40,000 Once-off X Existing 2.6 Continue to influence the design of new developments through Clause 28: Environmental Sustainable Development in the Moreland Planning Scheme, particularly in relation to impacts on stormwater and urban ecology ongoing 0 Ongoing Х Existing 2.7 Continue to regulate private use of Council land using Open Space Temporary Occupancy Permits (OSTOP) during construction activities to minimise biodiversity impacts/pressures and reinvest income to improve biodiversity. ongoing 0 Ongoing X Existing 2.8 Update Councils website and responsible pet ownership information to include more information about the impacts on wildlife and protection measures.
-Year 1 0 ongoing Χ Existing 2.9 Undertake an investigation into the impacts of domestic animals, particularly cats, on biodiversity in Moreland and consider the adoption of a cat curfew.
-Year 3 \$30,000 Once-off X Future business case 2.10 Work with the Northern Golf Course and Greater Metropolitan Cemetery Trust (GMCT) to encourage sympathetic management and conservation programs a critical habitat sites identified through MIVA (2012). ongoing \$20,000 Ongoing X Future business case 2.11 Register identified significant trees on private land in the Significant Tree Register Year 1 100,000 Once-off Χ Existing
+2020-2021 \$40,000 Once-off Х Existing 2.6 Continue to influence the design of new developments through the Merri-bek Planning Scheme Clause 28: Environmental Sustainable Development in, particularly in relation to impacts on stormwater and urban ecology.
+Ongoing BAU Ongoing Х Existing 2.7 Continue to regulate private use of Council land using Open Space Temporary Occupancy Permits (OSTOP) during construction activities to minimise biodiversity impacts/pressures and reinvest income to improve biodiversity.
+Ongoing BAU Ongoing Х Existing 2.8 Update Councils website and responsible pet ownership information to include more information about the impacts on wildlife and protection measures 2020- 2021 BAU ongoing Х Existing 2.9 Undertake an investigation into the cost implications and effectiveness of a cat curfew in Merri-bek and consider the adoption of a cat curfew in the 2022/26 Domestic Animal Management Plan.
+2021- 2022 \$10,000 Once-off Х Future business case 2.10 Work with the Northern Golf Course and Greater Metropolitan Cemetery Trust (GMCT) to encourage sympathetic management and conservation programs at critical habitat sites identified through MIVA (2012).
+Ongoing \$20,000 Ongoing Х Future business case 2.11 Register identified significant trees on private land on the Significant Tree Register 2020- 2021 100,000 Once-off Х Existing